 Dissolve the gelatin in cold water and add to the simmering salpicon, stirring regularly.
-Add the rest of the ingredients and the veal.
+Add the salt, pepper, nutmeg, chives, parsley, mustard, and the veal.
 Let the salpicon cool in the refrigerator.

-Roll croquettes from the salpicon and bread them twice.
+Roll croquettes from the salpicon and bread them twice in the flour, egg (beaten with 3 tablespoons water), and breadcrumb mixtures.
 Deep-fry at 356 F/180 C.

 - Salpicon refers to a preparation made of one or more ingredients that are minced or diced and bound with a sauce.
 A roux is a mixture of fat and flour that is cooked until bubbly.